plastic-cup/Week-2-API/README.md

 ##For future development
+* Multiple tag search

+* Blue heart save animation last longer

-*Getting site online
+* Getting site online (currently on python SimpleHTTPServer)

-*Locationg based selectors
+* Location-based selectors
--Creating maps based on location (Geotags -> taking long/lat > putting up on a map on England) -Filtering by country
+  * Creating maps based on location (Geotags -> taking long/lat > putting up on a map)

-*Selecting multiple pictures
+  - Filtering by country

-*Accessing the pictures that people like
+* Accessing the pictures that people like

+* Some visual indication that your tag search hasn't returned anything